Marcel W. Foster: Career

-His work focuses on interdisciplinary collaboration in public health and the arts.
-His recent research examines gender non-conformity's effect on healthcare access in Ghana, arts-based approaches to vaccine confidence, and the impact of visual arts in healthcare settings.
-His work explores how the integration of arts practice and scientific evaluation may support the development of health interventions aimed at reaching underserved populations.
+Their work focuses on interdisciplinary collaboration in public health and the arts.
+Their recent research examines gender non-conformity's effect on healthcare access in Ghana, arts-based approaches to vaccine confidence, and the impact of visual arts in healthcare settings.
+Their work explores how the integration of arts practice and scientific evaluation may support the development of health interventions aimed at reaching underserved populations.